kohei-us/mdds/doc/multi_type_vector.rst

     collection_type rows(columns.begin(), columns.end());

 We are naming this variable ``rows`` since what we are doing with this wrapper is to traverse the content of the tabular data in row-wise direction.
 For this reason, calling it ``rows`` is quite fitting.

-You must meet the following prerequisites when passing values to the constructor of the :cpp:class:`~mdds::mtv::collection` class:
+The :cpp:class:`~mdds::mtv::collection` class offers some flexibility as to how the instances that you are trying to traverse orthogonally are stored.

-1. All instances that comprise the collection must be of type :cpp:class:`~mdds::multi_type_vector`.
-You cannot use a collection of ``std::vector``, for instance.
+That being said, you must meet the following prerequisites when passing the collection of vector instances to the constructor of the :cpp:class:`~mdds::mtv::collection` class:

-2. All :cpp:class:`~mdds::multi_type_vector` instances that comprise the collection must be of the same logical length i.e. their :cpp:func:`~mdds::multi_type_vector::size` methods must all return the same value.
+1. All :cpp:class:`~mdds::multi_type_vector` instances that comprise the collection must be of the same logical length i.e. their :cpp:func:`~mdds::multi_type_vector::size` methods must all return the same value.
-3. The instances in the collection must be stored in the source container either as
+2. The instances in the collection must be stored in the source container either as

    * concrete instances (as in this example),